c19witness/uk-covid19-inquiry/2023-06-26_module-1/3_Dame_Harries.rst

 **Dame Harries**: But there is also a generational thing, it depends about how forcefully they come out, which is why we have these distinctions about singing or shouting.

+.. raw:: html

+   <div speech-bubble pleft atop style="--bbColor:#45c5e0"><div class="title">
+   Counsel could have asked for studies that informed on why singing and shouting could emit virons carried in aerosols but showed that talking or just breathing did not.
+Then if the witness didn't know of any if it was the case that she was informed by someone else, or instructred as to this claim.
+Then if that was the case, who that was.
+Perhaps these will be asked of Dame Jenny Harries at a later date if she is recalled for
+   more questions.
+   </div><code></code></div>

 **Counsel Inquiry**: Yes.

 If we can go to paragraph 15, please, at page 9 of this document.
 Now, we can see that according to this risk assessment, it states that the total number of estimated fatalities -- there we are, at the top of the page -- is between 40 and 70.